 My name is Kelly Dufour.
-This next year will mark my seventh year of teaching, and it will be my second year teaching fourth grade.
+This next year will mark my eight year of teaching, and it will be my third year teaching fourth grade.
 I earned my bachelor's degree in Liberal Studies and my elementary teaching credential from Sacramento State University.
 As thankful as I was for my time there, I was over the moon about moving back to Nevada City.
-I went to high school at Nevada Union and have some of the best memories from our little neck of the woods and from joining the high school marching band.
+I went to high school at Nevada Union and have some of the best memories from our little neck of the woods.
+I was especially thankful for my time in the NU marching band.
 I am so excited to be working at a school that truly understands the value of incorporating art in education and meeting the needs of every child.
 My husband Kevin and I have a daughter (Lily), and three furbabies (Obi, Jyn, and Mace).
 I love singing along to musicals in my free time and spending time with my family.
 I can’t wait to meet our class!
 I know it will be an exciting year!

 Supply List -

-- Pencil Box - include the following items
+- Pencil Box or pouch - include the following items

 - Pencil Sharpener